rna-oop/2425-m1-geniomhe-group-6/lab1/README.md

 This class is a helper class for PhyloTree.
 While it's not explicitly mentioned in the description, we decided to include it in the model to represent the nodes in the tree.
 It was a crucial addition in order to describe the class a tree data structure and allow for the implementation of the tree traversal methods.

 The `TreeNode` class serves to represent nodes in a phylogenetic tree within Pylotree, hence `Phylotree` has attribute of type `TreeNode`.
 It functions as the fundamental unit of the nodes list attribute, storing information in a graph-based data structure (by having a recurive link to other nodes, parent and children, in its attributes).
-Each node holds an RNA type as its data attribute and maintains a list of child nodes.
-Key attributes include:

-* `branch_length`, which represents the distance to the parent node
+Each node holds an RNA type as its data attribute and maintains a list of child nodes, this is shown through the self relationship in the class diagram, where a node can have multiple children nodes.
+Key attribute is `branch_length`, which represents the distance to the parent node.
-* a `parent` attribute to store the parent node
-* a `children` attribute to manage child nodes.
-The class provides methods such as `add_child(child, weight)`, which adds a child node with a specified weight (now deprecated due to the branch_length attribute), and preorder_traversal(level=0), which returns a string representation of the tree in preorder.
-Additionally, it implements dunder methods: `__repr__` for node representation, `__str__` for string output, and `__getitem__` for retrieving child nodes by name.